Pharma connecting nicotine receptors and endocannabinoid system for treatment of inflammatory disease.

 Another method through which cannabis may prove to be a successful therapy for autoimmune issues is through its powerful immunosuppressive properties.
 Cannabis, in particular, THC, triggers immune apoptosis – or cell death.
 Naturally, the immune cell population needs to return to normal before the body returns to homeostasis.
 But, what happens if nothing triggers the die off?
 Cannabis could be the key to returning immune cell levels back to normal.
 In other studies, CBD and CBN cannabinoids also triggered immunosuppression through apoptosis.

 Big Pharma companies have a history of turning natural remedies into synthetic, expensive pharmaceutical solutions.
-Thankfully, it sounds as if Katexco has another idea in mind, as they develop a range of medical cannabis-derived anti-inflammatory drugs for the treatment of MS and gastrointestinal diseases.
+Thankfully, it sounds as if Katexco has another idea in min.
+They’re working to develop a range of medical cannabis-derived anti-inflammatory drugs for the treatment of MS and gastrointestinal diseases.
 Instead of selling out, they have repeated their dedication to the development of safe and affordable options.